rudderlabs/rudder-sdk-react-native/README.md

 rudderClient.setAnonymousId(ANONYMOUS_ID);
 ```

-For more detailed documentation check [the documentation page](https://docs.rudderstack.com/sdk-integration-guide/getting-started-with-reactnative-sdk).
+For more details, check out our [documentation](https://docs.rudderstack.com/rudderstack-sdk-integration-guides/rudderstack-react-native-sdk).

 ## Contact Us

-If you come across any issues while configuring or using RudderStack, please feel free to [contact us](https://rudderstack.com/contact/) or start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel.
+If you come across any issues while configuring or using RudderStack React Native SDK, please feel free to start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel.
 We will be happy to help you.